-So, you’ve just unwrapped your biggest present of the year, and - surprise - it’s a brand new gaming laptop.
-It’s got a beefy GPU, a powerful processor, a lovely display and plenty of important specs that make it one formidable and portable gaming beast.
-Now it’s time to start playing some games…
+So, you’ve taken advantage of a recent Black Friday deal and just unboxed it to find a brand-new gaming laptop.
+It’s one of the best gaming laptops outfitted with one of the best graphics cards, a lovely display, and plenty of other high-end specs that make it one formidable and portable gaming beast.
+Now it’s time to start playing some games.

 But hold up just a second.
-Before you start booting up the latest and greatest titles from across the PC gaming land, you’ll need to take a quick and excitable breather and read our guide to configuring Windows 10 for your gaming needs and the best tools to download.
+Before you start booting up the latest and best PC games from across the world, you’ll need to take a quick and excitable breather and read our guide to configuring Windows 11 for your gaming needs and the best tools to download.

 1. Adjust your update options

-Whatever your gaming pleasure, no one wants to find themselves about to win a match in a hero shooter or in the midst of the endgame in an RPG, only for your laptop to suddenly power down as it starts downloading and applying the latest updates for Windows 10.
+Whatever your gaming pleasure, no one wants to find themselves about to win a match in a hero shooter or amid the endgame in an RPG, only for your laptop to suddenly power down as it starts downloading and applying the latest updates for Windows 11.

 2. Turn off mouse acceleration

-Windows 10 comes pre-optimized with all manner of features right out of the box, but while many of them genuinely make the operating system a more enjoyable experience, they don’t help if you want your machine to be gaming hub.
+Windows 11 comes pre-optimized with all manner of features right out of the box.
+While many of them genuinely make the operating system a more enjoyable experience, they don’t help if you want your machine to be a gaming hub.

 One of these utilities, known as mouse acceleration, can affect the sensitivity of your mouse in-game, so play smart and turn it off.